ModernAppsNinja/vspheretanzu101_vt7301/content/en/docs/courseIntroduction/courseUpdatesAndFreshness.md

 We make a strong effort to keep the content in this course as current as possible, however the Tanzu Portfolio is rapidly growing and there may be times where this course may not include the newest updates.
-Always please refer to the official [VMware Tanzu Portfiolio Website](https://tanzu.vmware.com/tanzu) and your VMware account team for the latest details on products covered in this course.
+Always please refer to the official [VMware Tanzu Portfolio Website](https://tanzu.vmware.com/tanzu) and your VMware account team for the latest details on products covered in this course.